-- Discuss your plans with your doctor.
-Review any potential allergies or prior reactions like anaphylaxis that you should consider before taking the vaccine. - Take the vaccine via the recommended route and dose (ie intramuscular (IM) for the currently available vaccines).
-Safety and efficacy of taking an IM vaccine through the subcutaneous route is not known, and could cause a more unexpected inflammatory responses or poor immune reactions, and is currently not recommended.

-- If possible, take the vaccine in a location that is already fused, as the vaccines all appear to induce some local site reaction (arm pain and swelling).
-For example, if your left hip or right shoulder are fused, you should use the muscle around those sites. - Patients with FOP should be flare free for at least 2 weeks prior to receiving the vaccine. - o Have the injection done by an experienced nurse, physician, or pharmacist. - Use the shortest needle available (this varies with site).
+- o Take the vaccine via the recommended route and dose (ie intramuscular (IM) for the currently available vaccines).
+Safety and efficacy of taking an IM vaccine through the subcutaneous route is not known, and could cause a more unexpected inflammatory responses or poor immune reactions, and is currently not recommended. - o If possible, take the vaccine in a location that is already fused, as the vaccines all appear to induce some local site reaction (arm pain and swelling).
+For example, if your left hip or right shoulder are fused, you should use the muscle around those sites. - As with other vaccines, patients with FOP should be flare free for at least 2 weeks prior to receiving the vaccine. - o Have the injection done by an experienced nurse, physician, or pharmacist. - Use the shortest needle available (this varies with clinical site).
 The clinician should be aware that patients with FOP may have hidden HO and thinned muscle at the site of the injection.
-Avoid injecting directly next to existing HO bone if possible. - Prior to the vaccination, have ibuprofen or acetaminophen available.
-Also, have a course of prednisone for flares available. - Make sure your physician is familiar with the ICC Treatment guidelines, specifically on vaccinations and flare management.
-Guidelines - International Clinical Council (ICC) on Fibrodysplasia Ossificans Progressiva (FOP) (iccfop.org).
+Avoid injecting directly next to existing HO bone if possible. - o Prior to the vaccination, have ibuprofen or acetaminophen available.
+Also, have a course of prednisone for flares available. - The symptoms reported by patients with FOP after a COVID vaccination are similar to those reported for the general population (low grade fever, headache, muscle aches, fatigue, etc.) - Make sure your physician is familiar with the ICC Treatment guidelines, specifically on vaccinations and flare management (see below).
 Notify your physician you plan to do the vaccine, and when. - On the day of the injection: - Your local team may not allow you to take ibuprofen or acetaminophen prior to the injection (this is because they may screen for COVID symptoms first). - After you receive your injection, there may be a brief observation period. - After that is completed, take ibuprofen (2 to 3 times/day) or acetaminophen (2-3 times/day) following the label instructions, for the next 48 hrs, regardless of your symptoms. - Rest and stay hydrated. - In the event of a flare, contact your physician for guidance.
 You may need to do a short course of prednisone, but this needs to be balanced with the immunosuppressive effects of steroids.
 The usual flare dosing is prednisone 2 mg/kg/day up to 100 mg, for 4 days; your physician may recommend starting at a lower dose, depending on your symptoms. - Even if you take the vaccine, you still need to continue physical distancing, wearing masks, and appropriate hand washing - The ICC can't guarantee that these steps will "work" to prevent complications.
-All medications and treatments have risk, so it is important to discuss your specific situation with your doctor as you decide whether to take the vaccine or not. - Make sure that you complete the full immunization regimen recommended (ie do both doses if the vaccine recommends 2 doses) - Discuss with your physician if you should do a booster and if that is appropriate for you, such as to cover local SARS-CoV2 variants.
+Flare or flare-like activity has been reported in patients with FOP who receive a COVID vaccine.
+All medications and treatments have risk, so it is important to discuss your specific situation with your doctor as you decide whether the vaccine is appropriate for your situation.

+- Make sure that you complete the full immunization regimen recommended (ie do both doses if the vaccine recommends 2 doses) - Discuss with your physician if you should do a booster and if that is appropriate for you, such as to cover local SARS-CoV2 variants.
 This is an area of active investigation so will need to be updated as the ICC receives more information.